Spain Company Formations

 - The shareholders of the Spanish company can be either corporations or individuals

-The company statutes are signed by the directors and shareholders before a notary, which can be done via a Power of Attorney if the shareholders or directors cannot be present.
+The company statutes are signed before a notary, which we organise.
+We can sign on behalf of the new directors via a Power of Attorney if new directors cannot be present.

 We inform the notary of the following: